lbr-media/typo3-extension-bootstrap/README.md

 }
 ```
 * _`Additional styles`_ (select multiple)
-Many styles are selectable for a content element.
+Many styles are selectable for one content element.
 Use this to configure modifications like indents, etc.
 In TypoScript several styles can be configured.
 You'll find them with the key `plugin.tx_bootstrap.settings.form.element.AdditionalStyles`.